 What parents should know about the mysterious illness appearing in kids, according to doctors

 At the onset of the coronavirus pandemic it appeared that young people were largely spared from the virus.
-Now, doctors believe that a rare, mysterious illness appearing in children, dubbed Pediatric Multisystem Inflammatory Syndrome, could be linked to the virus.
+Now, doctors believe there's growing evidence that a rare, mysterious illness appearing in children may be linked to the virus.

+It's been dubbed Pediatric Multisystem Inflammatory Syndrome, abbreviated as PMIS or PIMS.
+The U.S. Centers for Disease Control and Prevention issued an advisory to doctors about it Thursday afternoon, referring to the condition as Multisystem Inflammatory Syndrome in Children (MIS-C) Associated with Coronavirus Disease 2019 (COVID-19).

-Symptoms of the syndrome, abbreviated as PMIS or PIMS, have been compared to those of Kawasaki disease and toxic-shock syndrome.
+Symptoms of the syndrome have been compared to those of Kawasaki disease and toxic-shock syndrome.
 PMIS, however, is being recognized as a "new entity," according to Dr. Luiza Petre, a cardiologist and professor of cardiology at Mount Sinai's School of Medicine in New York.

 Kawasaki disease is a rare but serious illness believed to be triggered by the immune system's response to infection, but an official cause is unknown.